Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Optimal individual investment decision

-where $c_b$ is a cost coefficient (\euro/MW) of installing a turbine with capacity $y_b$ and $r>0$ represents the cost of money (a discount rate) for the two individuals.
-It can be assumed that, as a consequence of the intrinsic risk exposure of the two players, the value $r$ is sizeable.
+where $c_b$ represents the cost coefficient (\euro/MW) of installing a turbine with capacity $y_b$, and $r>0$ is the discount rate reflecting the cost of capital.
+Given the intrinsic risk exposure of both players, $r$ is assumed to be significantly higher than a risk-neutral rate.

-To satisfy its demand the household buys all the energy in the electricity market at the purchase electricity price $(X_c^{x_c}(t))_{t \geq 0}$, which also follows a geometric Brownian motion:
+To meet its electricity demand, the household purchases energy from the market at the spot price $(X_c^{x_c}(t))_{t \geq 0}$, which follows a geometric Brownian motion: